BarbeRousseLibre/hermessenger/docs/GOALS.md

 2/ Removes them on the fly if you want to get quick and dirty

 Command for A, local copy and compressing them on the fly:

+**Be very careful, this command will remove on the fly everything matching the condition of for, use ' ls ' for testing before !**

 ```
 (Terminal 1) $ while true; do find /path/to/temp_mail_directory -type f -name "mail_pending_*.json" -exec mv -t /some/other/location {} + ; done